polimi-ispl/larsnet/README.md

 Optionally, you can run a LarsNet version implementing α-Wiener filtering.
 This is done by specifying the option `-w` followed by a postive floating-point number indicating the exponent α to be applied:

 `$ python separate -i /path/to/the/folder/containing/your/audio/files -w 1.0`

+This latter version is expected to reduce cross-talk artifacts between separated stems, but might introduce side-chain compression-like artifacts.

 ## Audio Examples 🎧
 Audio examples are available on our [GitHub page](https://polimi-ispl.github.io/larsnet/)